-Nina is the Founder and Executive Director of AFIRE™, Inc., a nonprofit faith-based movement that was born out of the popular We Thirst™ series (Christian Reflections on Addiction), which Nina authored and facilitates.
-She also writes several reflection blogs: “When on Earth, Discovering Spirituality in the Daily Happenings of Ordinary Life,” and “Healing the Afflicted.”
-Nina is also part-time adjunct instructor for Villanova University’s Department of Theology and Religious Studies.
+Nina is the Founder and Executive Director of AFIRE, Inc., a nonprofit faith-based movement that was born out of the popular We Thirst series (Christian Reflections on Addiction), which Nina authored and facilitates.
+She is the author of When on Earth: Discovering Christian Spirituality in the Daily Happenings of Ordinary Life, a book of her reflections and illustrations.

 Nina has been a guest on several radio spots including Radio Maria and Domestic Church Media.
 She is an approved speaker for the Archdiocese of Philadelphia and the Catholic Diocese of Allentown.
 Nina resides in Easton, Pennsylvania with her husband Mark.
 Nina and Mark have been married for over thirty-five years and have two adult daughters and one grandson.